open5e/open5e-api/README.md

 ## Starting up a droplet

-This deployment has been tested using DigitalOcean with Docker.
+This deployment has been tested using DigitalOcean Apps with Docker Hub.

 To start up the server from scratch on a droplet: